sebastianferragut/DSC180A_PrivacyProject/README.md

 ## Overview

 The code in this repo uses an agentic AI with Gemini API and Playwright to interact with a web platform and gather data on privacy design (so far, Zoom).
 The code and outputs are located in the gemini-team folder.
+Another subagent is handling the classification of the outputs collected by the web crawling agent, located inside screenshot-classifier folder.

 The agent: